Trams in Liège: Third Eurostat rejection

 By August 2013, tenders for the construction had been received from three consortia.
 That was narrowed down to two on 3 April 2014, when the remaining contenders were invited to submit their final bids for 15 September 2014.
-The final decision was announced on 10 December 2014, in favour of the so-called "Mobiliège" consortium (Alstom – BAM PPP PGGM – DG Infra).
+The final decision was announced on 10 December 2014, in favour of the Mobiliège consortium of Alstom, BAM and DG Infra.

-The signing of the DBFM (Design, Build, Finance, Maintain) contract was planned for the spring of 2015.
+The signing of the design, build, finance, operate and maintain contract was planned for the spring of 2015.
 After a preparatory studies phase, construction was to start in the autumn.
 However, in March 2015, Eurostat, the European body for the control of accounting standards, reviewed the financing dossier for the Liège tram, and in July 2015, for the second time and following changes to the file, issued a negative opinion.

-On 16 January 2016, the City of Liège announced that it has received a negative opinion from Eurostat for the third time, and launched a citizen petition in favor of the tram.
+On 16 January 2016, the City of Liège announced that it has received a negative opinion from Eurostat for the third time, and launched a citizen petition in favour of the tram.